apaAI-Labs/apaai-protocol/sdk/python/apaai_client/README.md

 ## License

-Apache-2.0 © TRACE Labs — Stewards of the TRACE Protocol
+Apache-2.0 © apaAI Labs — Stewards of the APAAI Protocol